CPJKU/beat_this/README.md

 ## Reproducing metrics from the paper

 *This part won't work until the data release.
-We still provide the commands for reference*
+We still provide the commands for reference.*

 ### Requirements